 A balance sheet example

 Let’s say you have £10,000 sitting in your bank account.
-This is classed as an asset so sits on the top half
+This is classed as an asset, so it sits on the top half of the balance sheet.

-So the assets are describing where the value in the business is (my bank account), and the bottom half is showing where it came from (a loan and my past profits).
+So, the assets show where the value in the business is (your bank account), and the bottom half shows where it came from (the loan and past profits).
+The balance sheet balances because both halves account for the same money.